-Barry Soper: National Party history repeating itself
+Barry Soper: Burning Simon Bridges - Doomed to repeat National Party history

 The rumblings in the party are now becoming audible.

-They started out with the leak of the internal polling which rained on the Colmar Brunton poll, giving it 46 percent support while in reality it was at just 41.
+They started out with the leak of the internal polling which rained on the Colmar Brunton poll, giving it 46 per cent support while in reality it was at just 41.

-An MP, either acting alone, or with the knowledge of others, is undermining Bridges by using a burner phone, not taking any chances with the internal phone records of MPs inspected during the Jami-Lee Ross probe.
+An MP, either acting alone or with the knowledge of others, is undermining Bridges by using a burner phone, not taking any chances with the internal phone records of MPs inspected during the Jami-Lee Ross probe.

 The number can't be traced and since the texting started the number's changed.

-But the internal poll figures have checked out and so too have other claims made, which could only have come from a caucus member.
+But the internal poll figures have checked out and so too have other claims made - which could only have come from a caucus member.

 They talked of an email sent by the leadership to MPs the night before this week's caucus, telling them how to respond to media inquiries about bullying emphasising the "strong culture" in National and that "people like coming to work" for the party and that Parliament's a robust place.